 There is seriously no better way to get to Manly than by ferry.
 The iconic Manly ferry departs Circular Quay in the centre of Sydney, cruising past scenic views of the harbour, magnificent homes and protected pockets of national park.

 It’s a delightful 30 minute ferry ride across the harbour to Circular Quay (Opal cards valid on public ferries).
-Or 20 minutes if you pay slightly more for the privately operated Manly Fast Ferry (Opal cards are not valid on this service).
+Or 20 minutes if you pay slightly more for the privately operated Manly Fast Ferry.

 Sit on the starboard (right) side of the ferry for views of the walking route, Middle Head and Taronga Zoo, or port (left) for views of North and South Heads and the eastern suburbs.